floodlight/loxigen/README.md

 make c
 ```

 The currently supported languages are `c`, `python` and `java`.
 There is an
-experimental/partially completed backend that generates a lua wireshark dissector
+experimental backend that generates a lua wireshark dissector
 (`wireshark`).

 The generated libraries will be under the `loxi_output` directory.
 This can be